Sexual dimorphism: Insects

 Insects display a wide variety of sexual dimorphism between taxa including size, ornamentation and coloration.
-The female-biased sexual size dimorphism observed in many taxa evolved despite intense male–male competition for mates.
-In Osmia rufa, for example, the female is larger/broader than males, with males being 8–10 mm in size and females being 10–12 mm in size.
-In the hackberry emperor females are similarly larger than males.
+The female-biased sexual size dimorphism observed in many taxa evolved despite intense male-male competition for mates.
+In the red mason bee (Osmia rufa), for example, the female is larger/broader than males, with males being 8–10 mm in size and females being 10–12 mm in size.
+In the hackberry emperor (Asterocampa celtis) females are similarly larger than males.
 The reason for the sexual dimorphism is due to provision size mass, in which females consume more pollen than males.

 In some species, there is evidence of male dimorphism, but it appears to be for distinctions of roles.
 This is seen in the bee species Macrotera portalis in which there is a small-headed morph, capable of flight, and large-headed morph, incapable of flight, for males.
 Anthidium manicatum also displays male-biased sexual dimorphism.
 The selection for larger size in males rather than females in this species may have resulted due to their aggressive territorial behavior and subsequent differential mating success.
-Another example is Lasioglossum hemichalceum, which is a species of sweat bee that shows drastic physical dimorphisms between male offspring.
+Another example is Lasioglossum hemichalceum, a species of sweat bee that shows drastic physical dimorphisms between male offspring.
 Not all dimorphism has to have a drastic difference between the sexes.
 Andrena agilissima is a mining bee where the females only have a slightly larger head than the males.

 Weaponry leads to increased fitness by increasing success in male–male competition in many insect species.
 The beetle horns in Onthophagus taurus are enlarged growths of the head or thorax expressed only in the males.
 Copris ochus also has distinct sexual and male dimorphism in head horns.
+Another beetle with a distinct horn-related sexual dimorphism is Allomyrina dichotoma, also known as the Japanese rhinoceros beetle.
 These structures are impressive because of the exaggerated sizes.
 There is a direct correlation between male horn lengths and body size and higher access to mates and fitness.
 In other beetle species, both males and females may have ornamentation such as horns.